Wisconsin High School Theatre Festival

 Forensic One-Act plays

 Family and friends who are not attending the Theatre Festival are welcome as well and may purchase time block tickets ($7 per time block) on site to view a performance.
-Each block ticket includes a one-hour time period.
+Each block ticket includes a 90-minute session and 2 One-Act performances.

 Theatre Festival workshops are scheduled throughout the day on Friday and Saturday in conjunction with Forensic One-Act Plays.
-Workshops are an educational opportunity for students to expand their theatrical experience in a fun and relaxed environment.
-All participating students are welcome to attend.
+Workshops are an educational opportunity for students and teachers to expand their theatrical experience in a fun and relaxed environment.
+All participating students and teachers are welcome to attend.
 Workshops are taught by highly qualified instructors who have been involved in theatre and theatre education for numerous years.
-Information regarding workshops for the 2013 Theatre Festival will be included in the Theatre Festival Program available for download November 14, 2013.
+Information regarding workshops for the 2014 Theatre Festival will be included in the Theatre Festival Program available for download November 14, 2014.
 Workshop subjects that have been included in past years include: acting, auditioning, stage combat, costumes, dance, improvisation, mime, musical theatre, and tech.

 Tech Olympics is a great way to test your technical skills in a fun and friendly competition with your peers.
 Actors, designers, directors, technicians, and theatre enthusiasts are invited to participate.
 Pre-registration is not necessary.

 Each year WHSFA and WHSTF select 2 schools that are highlighted with Showcase performances during the Festival.
 Tickets ($7) are available through your school registration or in person at the Festival in the theater lobby starting 1 hour before each Showcase Performance.
 Doors open half an hour before each performance.
 Onsite purchases are cash or check only.
-Showcase performances for WHSTF 2013 will take place in the Middleton High School Performing Arts Center on Friday 11/22 at 8pm and the Verona Area High School Performing Arts Center on Saturday 11/23 at 4pm and 8pm.
+Showcase performances for WHSTF 2014 will take place in the Viterbo University Main Theatre on Thursday 11/20 at 8pm and Friday 11/21 at 4pm and 8pm.